adanlessossi/bd-showcase/netflix-zuul-api-gateway-server/README.md

-# netflix-zuul-api-gateway-server
+# Netflix Zuul Api Gateway Server
-The Netflix Zuul API Gateway Server for Currency Conversion
+Spring Cloud Gateway aims to provide a simple, yet effective way to route to APIs and provide cross cutting concerns to them such as: security, monitoring/metrics, and resiliency.